-Tampere is located on the edge of Lakeland area of Finland, some 200 kilometers North of Helsinki.
-The worker's city Tampere grew into an important industrial town in the 19th Century.
-The city is nicknamed as Mansesteri, originating from its resemblance to Manchester in England, with its tall factory pipes ruling the landscape.
+Tampere is situated in the southwestern region of Finnish Lakeland, some 200 kilometers north of Helsinki.
+Tampere, with strong working-class roots, became an important industrial town in the 19th Century.
+The city’s nicknames, Mansesteri or Manse, originate from its resemblance to Manchester in England, with its tall factory pipes ruling the skyline.

-The red brick buildings and the old factories are still an essential part of the city center, but the factories are converted into exhibition venues and cinemas, restaurants, cafes and museums, creating a new image for the city.
+The red brick buildings and the old factories are still an essential part of the city center.
+However, most of them have been converted into exhibition venues, cinemas, restaurants, cafes and museums, creating a new image for the city.

 Where to stay in Tampere

 On the map, the red line marks the main street Hämeenkatu.
 The city center is concentrated on both sides of the street, roughly from the photo tag 10 to 11 in the vertical direction.
 The best selection of restaurants and bars, as well as the key places to visit are concentrated on that area.

 The city center is compact, and you don’t have to worry about using public transport, if you’re staying in the center.